Fusion-Power-Plant-Framework/bluemira/documentation/mirapy/freecad.rst

 ============
-FreeCAD
+Freecad
 ============

 The geometrical model of MIRApy is based on the FreeCAD library (v.0.19).
 The FreeCAD source code is managed with git, and is public, open and available under the LGPL license.
-It can be copied, downloaded, read, analysed, redistributed and modified by anyone.
+It can be copied, downloaded, read, analyzed, redistributed and modified by anyone.

-FreeCAD implements most of the data structures and functions necessary for the creation of a tokamak geometry.
+FreeCAD implements most of the data structures and fucntions necessary for the creation of a tokamak geometry.
 In order to decouple the code from the FreeCAD GUI, a limited number of FreeCAD modules are used.
-In particular ``Part``, ``FreeCAD.Base``, and ``Draft``.
+In particular *Part*, *FreeCAD.Base*, and *Draft*.

-To import FreeCAD in your code use the commands (comment lines related to modules not used in your code):
+To import freecad in your code use the commands (comment lines related to modules not used in your code):

 .. code-block:: python